contributte/gopay/.docs/README.md

 #### Payment exception

-Two things can go wrong when calling `pay ()` or `payInline ()`:
+Two things can go wrong when calling `pay()` or `payInline()`:

 1. Bad parameters are provided somewhere
 2. The official Gopay payment gateway is broken

 The first mistake should never occur.
 It means a mistake in your code.

-The second can happen at any time, so it generates a slightly different exception You need to catch and inform the customer according to it that the error is not up to you side.
+The second can happen at any time, so it generates a slightly different exception that you need to catch and inform the customer according to it that the error is not on to Your side.

 ```php
 try {